webdevoir/jamesgallagherio/README.md

 ## License

-This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](https://github.com/jamesgallagher432/opencommit-client/blob/master/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jamesgallagher432/opencommit-client/blob/master/LICENSE.md) file for details.

 ## Acknowledgments